• Home |

 Hornady V-Max

-Similar to the Federal Terminal Ascent, the Hornady V-Max takes the best of its match-grade counterpart, the A-Max or ELD-M, and combines it with the lethality of a hunting bullet.
+Similar to the Federal Terminal Ascent, the Hornady V-MAX takes the best of its match-grade counterparts, the A-MAX and ELD Match, and combines it with the lethality of a hunting bullet.
 This gives us better performance and accuracy at longer distances.

 Sierra BlitzKing

-If you’ve ever sat on your front porch to hear the howl of a coyote 400 yards away near your chicken coop, you’ll know the value of a good long-range varmint bullet.
-In this regard, we definitely wouldn’t discount the Sierra BlitzKing.
-A specially designed round for varmints from coyotes to prairie dogs.
+If you’ve ever sat on your front porch to hear the howl of a coyote 400 yards away, you’ll know the value of a good long-range varmint bullet.
+In this regard, we definitely shouldn’t discount the Sierra BlitzKing: specially designed bullet for varmints from coyotes to prairie dogs.

-Sierra has supplied superb hunting rounds for generations, and like a fine wine, they’ve only gotten better with age.
+Sierra has supplied superb hunting rounds for generations.
+Like a fine wine, they’ve only gotten better with age.
 The BlitzKing delivers excellent terminal performance at longer distances to help you eradicate pests and protect your livestock.

-The projectile's classic spitzer shape gives us that higher ballistic coefficient to push their ammunition to the limits.
-The thin jacket gives you better frangibility on impact, which is ideal as varmints don't have a thick hide like larger animals.
+The projectile features an aerodynamically efficient spitzer profile.
+Its thin jacket gives you better frangibility on impact, which is ideal as varmints don't have a thick hide like larger animals.
 Instead of penetration, you want rapid expansion, and this is exactly what Sierra BlitzKing bullets offer.

 Nosler Varmageddon